NERSC/sfapi_client/docs/quickstart/index.md

 -----END RSA PRIVATE KEY-----
 ```

-If the key is stored in a different location, possibly as a secret file storage in Spin, the `key_path` can be given explicilty to the client.
+If the key is stored in a different location, possibly as a secret file storage in Spin, the `key_path` can be given explicitly to the client.

 === "async"
     ```pycon